-- I A Very Deep Learner of 1991 (the History Compressor, Sec.
-5.10) alleviates the problem through unsupervised pre-training for a hierarchy of RNNs.
+- I A Very Deep Learner of 1991 (Sec.
+5.9) alleviates the problem through unsupervised pre-training for a hierarchy of RNNs.
 This greatly facilitates subsequent supervised credit assignment through BP (Sec.
-5.5).
+5.4).
 Compare conceptually related AE stacks (Sec.
-5.8) and Deep Belief Networks (DBNs) (Sec.
-5.15) for the FNN case. - II LSTM-like networks (Sec.
-5.12, 5.16, 5.21) alleviate the problem through a special architecture unaffected by it. - III Today's GPU-based computers have a million times the computational power of desktop machines of the early 1990s.
+5.7) and Deep Belief Nets (Sec.
+5.14) for the FNN case. - II LSTM-like networks (Sec.
+5.11, 5.15, 5.20) alleviate the problem through a special architecture unaffected by it. - III Today's GPU-based computers have a million times the computational power of desktop machines of the early 1990s.
 This allows for propagating errors a few layers further down within reasonable time, even in traditional NNs (Sec.
-5.17).
+5.16).
 That is basically what is winning many of the image recognition competitions now (Sec.
-5.18, 5.20, 5.21).
+5.17, 5.19, 5.20).
 (Although this does not really overcome the problem in a fundamental way.) - IV Hessian-free optimization (Sec.
-5.7.2) can alleviate the problem for FNNs (Møller, 1993; Pearlmutter, 1994; Schraudolph, 2002; Martens, 2010) (Sec.
-5.7.2) and RNNs (Martens and Sutskever, 2011) (Sec.
-5.19). - V The space of NN weight matrices can also be searched without relying on error gradients, thus avoiding the Fundamental Deep Learning Problem altogether.
-Random weight guessing sometimes works better than more sophisticated methods (Hochreiter and Schmidhuber, 1996).
+5.6.2) can alleviate the problem for FNNs (Møller, 1993; Pearlmutter, 1994; Schraudolph, 2002; Martens, 2010) (Sec.
+5.6.2) and RNNs (Martens and Sutskever, 2011) (Sec.
+5.18). - V The space of NN weight matrices can also be searched without relying on error gradients, thus avoiding the Fundamental Deep Learning Problem altogether.
+Recall from Sec.
+5.7 that random weight guessing sometimes works better than more sophisticated methods.
 Certain more complex problems are better solved by using Universal Search (Levin, 1973b) for weight matrix-computing programs written in a universal programming language (Schmidhuber, 1995, 1997).
-Some are better solved by using linear methods to obtain optimal weights for connections to output events, and evolving weights of connections to other events-this is called Evolino (Schmidhuber et al., 2007); compare related RNNs pre-trained by certain UL rules (Steil, 2007).
+Some are better solved by using linear methods to obtain optimal weights for connections to output events, and evolving weights of connections to other events-this is called Evolino (Schmidhuber et al., 2007).
 Direct search methods are relevant not only for SL but also for more general RL, and are discussed in more detail in Sec.
 6.6.

-5.10 1991: UL-Based History Compression Through a Deep Hierarchy of RNNs
+5.9 1991-: Deep Hierarchy of Recurrent NNs